sparkflows/sparkflows-docs/docs/installation/installation/linux-install.rst

 * Set up H2 or MySQL DB

-  Sparkflows can be configured to run with H2 DB or MySQL.
-H2 DB is very easy to set up with Sparkflows.
+  Sparkflows can be configured to run with H2 Database or MySQL.
+H2 Database is very easy to set up with Sparkflows.
 For production deployments, MySQL is recommended.

 * Launch Fire server::